stroxler/tapl-reference-impls/tapl-ocaml/ch-13+17-fullref--ch18/README.md

 - `! whatever` gets parsed into a `TmDeref(_, term)`
 - `TmDeref(TmLoc(_, loc))` evaluates to a store lookup

+## A note on semantics: Ref is *not* a value!

+This matters mostly when lining this code up with the note about how, if we want to avoid weakrefs, the bound term must be a value in order to use polymorphic let.

+I was pretty confused about that at first because `ref` *looks* like a value.
+But remember, `ref` is actually allocating a slot for a mutable placeholder, which means `ref` doesn't have value semantics from the standpoint of the lambda calculus; it is basically an `IO IORef` in Haskell terms which is certainly not a value!

+A derefe'd ref is a value (either a location or whatever is in the location pass `isval`.

 ## Typing: references + subtyping (with variants, records, Top, and Bot)

 This is really the cannonical implementation of not only references but